Air Conditioner Repair Checklist

 - Confirm your hands and feet are free of moisture before you touch the panel or breakers.

 - Locate the breaker identified “AC” and confirm it’s in the “on” spot.
-If it’s overloaded, the switch will be in the middle or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Steadily move the breaker back to the “on” position.
 If it instantly trips again, don’t reset it and get in touch with us at 601-736-7362.
 A switch that keeps tripping may mean your house has an electrical problem.